flxtrtwn/devious/README.md

 ## USAGE

--   For usage as private repository, use the `dev update` command instead of syncing the fork.
+-   For usage as private repository, use the `dev update` command instead of syncing the fork (it's not possible to fork privately).
 -   (Optional) Configure devcontainer in .devcontainer/.env file (e.g. Python version).
 -   Create your application with (see "dev create -h")
 -   Register your application in tools/devtools/src/devtools/registered_targets.py (TODO: Possibly automate with user input.)